Resources – Playing

 The most thorough tool out there for CD-ROM image management for Windows is DAEMON Tools.
 Multiple versions exist depending on how intense you want to get; DAEMON Tools Lite is free and has most basic functionality (ignore the price tag on the website), but watch out for adware that it might ask you to install during setup.
 Pricier Pro and Ultra versions are probably unnecessary unless you’re managing hundreds of disc image files or an enterprise user.
 Alcohol 120% is also recommended for Windows but must be purchased.

 For creating images with other programs on Windows, InfraRecorder is a recommended open- source option.
-The earlier 22.214.171.124 version of ImgBurn can handle image creation for CD-ROMs with audio tracks.
-Also consider the commercial program IsoBuster for potentially damaged or difficult-to-read discs.
+The earlier 184.108.40.206 version of ImgBurn can handle image creation for CD-ROMs with audio tracks.
+Also consider the commercial program IsoBuster for potentially damaged or difficult-to-read discs, unusual formats, or interacting with virtual machine image files.

 For Linux distros, refer to Ubuntu Community Help Wiki’s IsoImage page, which contains subsections for creating, running, and managing disc images.
 These pages are obviously geared towards Ubuntu, the programs and terminal commands they reference may work with other distros too.